thanhle88/thanhle88.github.io/_pages/publications.md

 author_profile: true
 ---

-*Note that PDF is for personal use only and copyrights are reserved by publishers* (IEEE & IOP).
+*Note that PDF is for personal use only and copyrights are reserved by publishers*.

 Find my Google scholar profile [here]("https://scholar.google.com.vn/citations?user=_6GEXU4AAAAJ&hl=en).